aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 This file includes the code etc. for implementing the topic number 10 of the COMP3710 Project.

 Description:
-"Create a generative model of the e HipMRI Study on Prostate Cancer using the processed 2D slices (2D images) available here with the using a VQVAE or VQVAE2 that has a “reasonably clear image” and a Structured Similarity (SSIM) of over 0.6."
+"Create a generative model of the HipMRI Study on Prostate Cancer using the processed 2D slices (2D images) available here with the using a VQVAE or VQVAE2 that has a “reasonably clear image” and a Structured Similarity (SSIM) of over 0.6."

 This folder will contain the solution and its code, and later will contain a summary of the results and model (essentially as a mini-report).